INDUSTRIAL & OFFLINE

 .

-Bush Terminal was New York New Jersey Rail's most active terminal and base of operations until April 2012.
+Bush Terminal was New York New Jersey Rail's most active terminal and base of operations until April 2012 and was a significant part of the "old era" of operations.

-All customers shipping and receiving freight from Bush Terminal Yard have been relocated to the 65th Street Yard as of July 2012.
+All customers shipping and receiving freight from Bush Terminal Yard have been relocated to the 65th Street Yard as of July 2012 and constitutes the "new era" of operations.

-The history of Bush Terminal prior to the New York New Jersey
+The history of Bush Terminal prior to ownership by New York

 .